-The question that every fisherman continually asks himself is, How do I catch the best personal big bass?
+Every fisher continually asks himself, How do I catch the best personal big bass?
 There are a few tips that can increase your chances of catching fish.
 We’ve compiled all of our bass fishing knowledge and put together this list of 10 bass fishing tips and tricks that we hope will make you a more successful angler.

 If we had to keep only one tip regarding bass fishing, it would surely be to cast your lure where the fish are.
-For this, you must read the best body of water you are fishing.
-An anomaly can appear in different forms: rock, landscape rupture, faults, wrecks, seagrass borders, algae, currents, docks, and many more.
+You must read the best body of water you are fishing for this.
+An anomaly can appear in different forms: rock, landscape rupture, faults, wrecks, seagrass borders, algae, currents, docks, etc.

-The Bar loves to hang out around these kinds of places to hide and ambush its prey.
-There are also times when bass roams in open water, but they can be much more difficult to locate than stationed fish.
+The Bar loves to hang out around these places to hide and ambush its prey.
+There are also times when bass roams in open water, but they can be much more challenging to locate than stationed fish.

 Bars eat everything.
 Indeed, the seabass has a very varied diet, ranging from forage fish such as sand lance, sardines, sprat, or smelt to prey such as crabs, shrimps, and other small cephalopods.